diewaldnicole/dsia_big_data/index.md

 The **result is similar to the one from the Parallel package**, but some seconds slower.
 So for this strategy for making use of parallel computation both packages are **very useful and almost equally fast**.
 For other use cases where directly a pandas dataframe computation should be speeded up, dask seems very easy to use.
 We will try this when saving the data to a .csv file.

 ### Reading from .csv file
 The dataframe is saved into a .csv file.
-We want to make a last comparison on reading the file in again using Pandas vs. Dask:
+We want to make a **last comparison on reading the file** in again using **Pandas vs. Dask**:

 ```python